abhishekshah27/weshare/README.md

 mvnw spring-boot:run
 ```

-**7. Open your chrome browser and visit the below URL**
+**7. Open your chrome browser and visit the below URL.**
-+ The appication will start running at <http://localhost:8080>.
++ The application will start running at <http://localhost:8080>.

 ## Application Logins